We know that completing your CBT and riding independently can be quite a daunting task.

 These organised events give members a safe place where they can develop their skills and gain real experience.
 Starting on quieter roads, riders are able to slowly build up their abilities until they feel able and confident enough to ride on much busier roads.

-With the help of their members, TLG are branching out and continuing to put their stamp on their local area.
+With the help of its members, TLG are branching out and continuing to put its stamp on the local area.
 From raising money for charity to their newest project ‘Meals on 2 wheels’, focusing on helping elderly residents with their weekly food shopping, this group is going above and beyond to help all different members of their community.

 As the group is aimed at younger riders, TLG’s main communications are through their social media accounts and their online presence has helped those interested find and communicate with all members.
 Now, the group has snowballed and grown in ways that Llewellyn could only have dreamed!